It is best known for being one of the earliest to flower, blooming in late winter, often right through a layer of snow.

 Thanks to laboratory propagation, many attractive and healthy cultivars are available to the home gardener.

 In a laboratory setting, this process is faster than division, and has more predictable results than seed.

 Takeaway for the Home Gardener

 To recap, hellebore plants can be propagated by seed, division, or micropropagation.

 Two of the three methods are useful to the home gardener:

 Seed does not produce true and may contain traits different from a parent.
 This is the case both with seeds you collect from your own plant, and those that you buy.

 With these methods, you can take your gardening to a whole new level, and fill the beds with late-winter blooming hellebores that you propagate yourself!

-For more information on plant propagation, you may enjoy reading these guides next:
+For more information on growing hellebore flowers, you may enjoy reading these guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published on January 27, 2020.
-Last updated: March 9, 2020 at 16:56 pm.
 Product Photo via Timber Press.
 Uncredited photos: Shutterstock.